MM-Morsi/coding23hrsMERN/README.md

     **Note**: The `.env` file should be listed in `.gitignore` and should not be committed to version control.

 4.  **Database Connection**: The connection logic is in `backend/config/db.js`.
-The server attempts to connect to MongoDB inside the `app.listen()` callback when the server starts.
+The application connects to MongoDB before starting the Express server.
 If the connection fails, the process will exit.

+5.  **Data Models**: The application uses Mongoose to define schemas for the data.
+The models are located in the `backend/models` directory.
+    -   **Product Model**: Located at `backend/models/product.model.js`, this schema defines the structure for products, including `name`, `price`, and `image` fields, along with timestamps.

 ## Running the Application